 Structure 90 appears to be in good condition with no obvious rock settlement/ displacement or erosion around the embankment tie-ins.
+The structure and surrounding area are vegetated with 1.0' of freeboard.
 All warning signs and supports are in good condition also.
 There are no recommended corrective actions at this time.
-(See Appendix B, Photos 40 thought 42)
+(See Appendix B, Photos 34 thought 36)